CloudShipper/domainmodel-dotnet/README.md

 ## Domain Driven Design

-A dotnet sdk theat helps you to implement a Domain Model
+A dotnet sdk that helps you to implement a Domain Model